jep-project/jep/protocol.md

 ## Content Synchronization

-File content synchronization ensures that the backend "sees" the same file content as the frontent.
-Therefore, whenever a file is changed by the frontend, the frontend needs to send the changes to the backend.
+File content synchronization ensures that the backend "sees" the same file content as the frontent and it gives backends a chance to change the content edited in the frontent.
+This means that content synchronization in general is bidirectional.

+However, in order to avoid inconsistencies when the frontend and the backend change things at the same time, synchronization messages from the backend to the frontend will only be accepted in certain situations and within certain time windows.
+More precisely, content sync messages by the backend are only allowed if this specification explicitly allows it.

+Whenever a file is changed by the frontend, the frontend needs to send the changes to the backend.

 The backend may use the contents of any number of files in the file system to determine its behavior (e.g. provide "jump to definition" links).
+As long as the backend has not received a content sync message for a particular file, it assumes that the file content is the same as in the file system.

-As soon as a file is opened in the frontend though, the backend may no longer use the contents from the file system as the contents shown in the frontend might differ (either because the user started editing or because the file changed in the file system and wasn't reloaded yet).
+As soon as a file is opened in the frontend, the backend may no longer use the contents from the file system as the contents shown in the frontend might differ (either because the user started editing or because the file changed in the file system and wasn't reloaded yet).
 For that reason, the frontend needs to tell the backend whenever it opens a file.

 This is done by sending a synchronization message with the full file contents.
 Note that sending a notification only and letting the backend load the file from the file system is not sufficient as the file may change before the backend actually loads it.